Murder of Olivia Pratt-Korbel: Investigation

+The next day, 23 August, Nee was arrested for breaching his licence conditions and would be returned to prison once medical staff had determined his condition stable enough to be dischargeable.

 During the late night of 25 August 2022, a 36-year-old man was arrested at his flat in Huyton on suspicion of the murder of Pratt-Korbel and two counts of attempted murder.

-On 30 August 2022, the two men were released.
+On 30 August 2022, both men were released on bail, Nee returning to prison due to breaching his licence conditions.
 On 1 September, Merseyside Police released CCTV footage of the gunman.
 On 4 September 2022 one man was arrested on suspicion of murder and attempted murder, and two others detained on suspicion of assisting an offender.
 On 7 September the suspects were bailed.
 On 8 September another man was arrested.
 A ninth man was arrested on 10 September 2022.

 On 29 September, police arrested 34-year-old Thomas Cashman on suspicion of murder.
 On 30 September, a man was arrested on suspicion of assisting an offender.
-On 1 October 34-year old Thomas Cashman was charged with the murder, two counts of attempted murder as well as two counts of possession of a firearm with intent to endanger life.
+On 1 October, Cashman was charged with the murder, two counts of attempted murder as well as two counts of possession of a firearm with intent to endanger life.
 40-year-old Paul Russell was also charged with assisting an offender.
 The two men appeared at Liverpool Crown Court on 3 October.
-On 21 December 2022, Thomas Cashman appeared at Liverpool Crown Court via videolink from HM Prison Manchester and pleaded not guilty to all five charges.
+On 21 December 2022, Cashman appeared at Liverpool Crown Court via videolink from HM Prison Manchester and pleaded not guilty to all five charges.

 Cashman had been apprehended after a tip-off from a former partner, who lived nearby and he had visited shortly after the murder.
 She recounted that he arrived in a panicked state and was asking for a change of clothes.
 When she originally came forward to the police after hearing about the child murder on the news she was arrested on suspicion of assisting an offender, before police realised she held crucial information and was willingly cooperating.
 There was independent evidence to corroborate her account, as the clothes she said she gave to Cashman were then recovered hidden inside a pram box in Cashman's sister's home with his DNA on them, and gunshot residue was found on the leg of the tracksuit bottoms.
 The woman also recounted overhearing Cashman saying something along the lines of "I've done Joey" to Paul Russell, her partner.
 Russell would later plead guilty to assisting offender Cashman by driving him away from the address and disposing of a bag given to him by Cashman, which he believed contained clothes.